WilliamYe6/Search-Engine-Features/README.md

 This project implements several Java methods that allow search engines to filter out non relevant results.

-The Java methods implemented allow the search engine to

-1)Crawl and Index
+The Java methods implemented allow the search engine to 1)Crawl and Index
 2)Rank
 3)Search

-The main objectives of this project
+The main objectives of this project were
 1) Explore the portions of the web with a prebuilt database
 2) Build an index containing keywords in every website visited
 3) Analyze the structure of the webgraph determining priority of the website